What does a City Councilmember do? Check out this video Short of my first Year.

 I believe we can meet this moment by staying practical, solution-oriented, and connected to the people most affected by local decisions.

 I want everyone to have the same opportunities I had to create a better life.
+Opportunities to find meaningful work, raise a family, put down roots, and contribute to the community they love.

 City Business?